exasol/artifact-reference-checker-maven-plugin/README.md

 The plugin automatically extracts the naming schema of your artifact from the assembly plugin in the `pom.xml` file.

+In addition it can automatically adapt the references so that they refer to the current version.

 ## Installation

 Add the following lines to your `pom.xml` file.